Hamza-ZX/Automation_Testing/README.md

    - Through Commands (My Personal Preference)

-     In order to run your test cases in headless mode with no GUI you can write the following command:
+     In order to run your test cases in headless mode with no GUI you can write the following command
      ```bash
         npx cypress run
      ```